xieguigang/Data.GIS/Coloring_an_SVG_map_to_a_numeric_variable - VB.NET/README.md

 ![](./WorlMapLifeExpectancyBanner.png)

-The color maps in this tools have eight patterns:
+The color maps in this tools have eight patterns, which can be assign from the renderer function's ``mapName`` parameter:

 ```vbnet
 ''' <summary>